 In addition, a study at a university hospital found that medication errors were less common (but more serious) with electronic prescribing (Journal of Evaluation in Clinical Practice, Oct.
 2016).
 We don’t know, though, if the office will be able to provide you a paper prescription once they have switched to electronic prescribing.

 No More Chicken Scratching:

-For one thing, the illegible scrawl of years past is no longer causing mistakes.
+There is some value to electronic prescribing.
+The illegible scrawl of years past is no longer causing mistakes.
 We’ll never forget the patient who was supposed to get medicine in his right ear (abbreviated R. ear).
 Instead the drops were administered rectally because the nurse misinterpreted the doctor’s handwriting.

 We have seen prescriptions that would defy the most experienced hand writing expert to decipher.
 One of our all time favorites was published in the journal Pharmacy Times in 1977.
 It was written for the antibiotic erythromycin 250 mg.
 It came out looking like a bunch of es all squiggled together and a dose of 750 mg.

 If the patient got the right medicine in the right amount it would have been a miracle.
 You can see it below along with another totally illegible prescription for Elixir of Pyribenzamine Expectorant with Ephedrine.
 We published these two examples of illegible prescriptions in our book, The People’s Pharmacy-2 (1980).